Malawi Health Minister wins K5 million Dubai trip

-Minister of Health Khumbize Kandodo Chiponda has emerged as the winner of a one week-trip to Dubai worth K5 million.
+Minister of Health Khumbize Kandodo Chiponda has emerged as the winner of a one week trip to Dubai worth K5 million.

 Kandodo’s phone number came out as the winning number during the final draw for the Boola Mtambo promotion conducted in Lilongwe last night.
 The promotion was being run by mobile phone service provider Airtel.